wochatme/PuttyGPT/README.md

 ## How To Build PuttyGPT From Source Code?

-Please check our [Build Guide](askrob/build.md) for the details.
+Please check the [Build Guide](askrob/build.md) for the details.
 This is a step-by-step guide that is very friendly to the junior users who have little experience in C programming.
 Just read it, try it.
 You will learn some useful build knowledge from this document.

 ## FeedBack

-If you have any question, please shoot the email to wochatdb@gmail.com
+If you have any question, please shoot the email to support@wochat.ai

 Enjoy PuttyGPT, enjoy AI era!